johngoldin/pages-source/content/post/2017-03-07-an-american-walking-in-britain.md

 Although I've made it clear that camping is not my cup of tea, plenty of people do make there way along the long-distance trails in Britain camping in much the same way as Americans on the Appalachian or Pacific Coast Trails.
-Agan it's not something I know anything about so I won't do anything beyond acknowledging that it is a popular possibility.
+It's not something I know anything about so all I can do is acknowledge that it is a popular possibility.

 ### Multi-day Walks